Where to stay in Bologna: best areas and neighborhoods

 San Donato, best for budget travellers

-- Pros: Very budget-friendly accommodation, good for fairground visitors, generally quieter than the city center, good transport connections.
+- Pros: Very budget-friendly accommodation, good for fairground visitors

-- Cons: Not as picturesque as the historical center, fewer tourist attractions directly in the neighborhood, might require more reliance on public transport.
+- Cons: Not as picturesque as the historical center

-- Main attractions: Fiera di Bologna (exhibition center), Parco Nord (large park), local shops and amenities.
+- Main attractions: Fiera di Bologna (exhibition center), Parco Nord (large park).

 - Average prices: From €70,00 per night - compare the best places to stay on booking